akeneo/pim-docs/cloud_edition/flexibility_mode/docs/environments_access.rst

 **Step three: Copy assets**

-    Once the assets locations are identified you can compress all files in a zip and copy it to your destination instance.
+    Compress all folders according to the locations and copy them into your destination instance.

-**Step four:**
+**Step four: Reset and reindex ElasticSearch**

     re-index Elastic Search